- Can I apply if I do not have work experience?

 Yes.
 Mark transcripts should be provided for all previous or ongoing courses as far as they are available.
 Mark transcripts should show consistent academic excellence.

-While work experience is not required for MPhil and PhD applicants, it is considered a strong attribute in assessing applications.
+While work experience is not required for MPhil courses, it is considered a strong attribute in assessing applications.
 We welcome relevant work experience in

 - economics, law, environmental policy, conservation, public policy and administration (for the MPhil in Environmental Policy)